 Skip to main content

-ZeroSettle makes it easy to determine subscription status with the ZeroSettle SDK and REST API.
+You can determine subscription status using the ZeroSettleKit SDK or the REST API.

 Getting subscription status via the SDK

-The CustomerInfo object contains all of the purchase and subscription data available about a customer.
-This object is updated whenever a purchase or restore occurs and periodically throughout the lifecycle of your app.
-The latest information can always be retrieved by calling getCustomerInfo():
+The entitlements property contains all of the purchase and subscription data available about a user.
+This is updated whenever a purchase completes or when you call restoreEntitlements().

 do {

-let customerInfo = try await ZeroSettle.shared.customerInfo()
+let entitlements = try await ZeroSettle.shared.restoreEntitlements(

 } catch {